 Diploma — Dental Assisting

 This 45-credit diploma prepares graduates to become a chair-side dental clinician qualified to work in a variety of dental practices or advance to an AAS.
-Courses focus on dental anatomy, dental radiology, dental pharmacology, dental ethics and jurisprudence and dental practice management, as well as clinical assisting.
+Courses focus on dental sciences, dental radiology, dental anatomy, dental ethics and jurisprudence and dental practice management, essential dental assisting skills and chairside functions.

 The demand for dental care continues to grow.
 Dentists will need to employ more dental hygienists and dental assistants than ever before to meet the increased demand for dental care.
 There are more than 200,000 active dental assistants in the United States.
 The majority of dental assistants are employed by general dentists, although career opportunities are also available with dental specialists, orthodontists and oral/maxillofacial surgeons.